hatimmakki/django-happy-decorators/README.md

 The previous example will limit the number of requests to the view to 10k/min (10000 requests per minute).
 If the limit is reached, the user will be redirected to '/rate_limit_exceeded'.
 This could be useful if you know your server limits and want to prevent it from crashing."

+# Parameters

+- num_requests: the number of requests allowed per time_frame
+- time_minutes: the time frame in which the number of requests is allowed
+- redirect_url: the url to redirect the user to when the limit is reached
+- mode: the mode to use to limit the number of requests.
+It can be one of the following values: ip, user or all.
+Default is 'all'.
+- error_message: the error message to display when the limit is reached.
+Default is 'You have exceeded the maximum number of requests allowed.'

 # Modes: